dtischler95/peptideTransformer/README.md

 ### Content

 - This repository contains the code to fine-tune ProtBERT for peptide tasks.
 The code is based on the Huggingface Transformers library and the ProtBERT model.
 This Repository is structured as follows:
+- Subpackages are mostly used for this specific use-case or should be updated with new data.
+Exception is the `fine_tune` package which is a general package for fine-tuning the model.
     - `data/`: Contains the sequence data
       - `data_for_data_viewer/`: Contains the data for the train_data_viewer.py in `data_analysis/`
       - `data_from_database/`: Contains the data downloaded data from DBs with some basic parsing